 Arguably the most iconic tribal group in all of Africa, the Maasai, who populate vast areas of Southern areas of Kenya are the dominant ethnic group surrounding the Masai Mara.
 This nomadic, warrior tribe which once held vast swathes of pre colonial Kenya, still retain many of their traditions as they live largely untouched by modern day civilization, in areas surrounding Masai Mara.
-This one hour visit to a Maasai village is a chance to not just interact with the Maasai, but also to get a glimpse into their unique way of life and see first hand some of their customs and practices.
+So why visit a Maasai village and what do you get to see?
+This one hour visit to a Maasai village is a chance to interact with the Maasai and get a glimpse into their culture, unique way of life and see first hand some of their customs and practices.

 The Maasai are known for their many unique cultural practices and traditions.
 Some of these originate from their nomadic way of life.